Hayes Carll: 2000–2009

-After releasing his debut album, Flowers & Liquor, in 2002, Carll was voted Best New Act by the Houston Press.
-Since then he's been compared to other Texas songwriters, including Townes Van Zandt, who he said "ruined me and saved me at the same time."
-He released his second album, Little Rock, in 2004.
-Produced by R.S.
-Field, Little Rock was the first self-released album to reach No. 1 on the Americana Chart.
-Carll signed with Lost Highway records in 2006 and released his next album, Trouble in Mind, in 2008.
+In 2001, Carll independently recorded his debut album, Flowers & Liquor, at Willie Nelson's Pedernales Studio in Texas, with Lisa Morales serving as producer.
+After the album's release in 2002, Carll was voted Best New Act by the Houston Press and drew comparisons with other notable Texas songwriters.

+Carll recorded his second album, Little Rock, in Nashville with producer R.S.
+Field.
+Alongside his manager at the time, Mike Crowley, he founded HWY 87 Records to release the album, which made history as the first self-released record to reach number one on the Americana Radio Chart.
+The track "Down The Road Tonight" also became a regional hit.
+Carll signed with Lost Highway Records in 2006 and released his next album, Trouble in Mind, in 2008.
 It was ranked No. 60 of the year by The Village Voice.
 "She Left Me For Jesus," which appeared on Trouble in Mind, was the Americana Music Association Song of the Year 2008.
-Four songs by Carll appeared in the 2010 film Country Strong, three of which also appeared on the film's second soundtrack album, Country Strong: More Music from the Motion Picture.